Emmerdale plane crash: Events

-The first scene of the plane crash was when Frank Tate was looking at his wife Kim’s stables when suddenly a ball of fire hits the stables.
+The first scene of the plane crash was when Frank Tate was looking at Kim's stables when suddenly a ball of fire hits the structure.
 Nick Bates and Archie Brooks were walking home when they were blinded by some fluid, and Archie was engulfed in flames.
 His body was never found.
 Nick recovered his eyesight and later suffered a breakdown when he discovered what had transpired.
-The rumbling of the crashing plane debris was heard by the villagers who were in the Woolpack at the time, whilst the power cut out and all the windows shattered.
-Joe Sugden crashes his Rover Montego when a part of the plane collides with the car, Annie and Leonard Kempinski were also in the car.
+The rumbling of the crashing plane debris was heard by the villagers who were in the Woolpack at the time, while the power cut out and all the windows shattered.
+Joe Sugden crashes his Rover Montego when a part of the plane collides with the car; Annie and Leonard Kempinski were also in the car.
 Joe suffered a broken leg and Annie remained in a coma for several months.
 However, Leonard died.
-He and Annie were only married for two months.
+He and Annie were married for only two months.

-Up at the stables Kim had to be restrained by Frank from trying to retrieve her horses and could only listen helplessly as her horses screamed for help.
+At the stables, Kim had to be restrained by Frank from trying to retrieve her horses and could only listen helplessly as her horses screamed for help.
 Frank left the stables to drive into the village to find out what had happened.
-Kim began to remove her belongings from the caravan whilst the Windsors continued to try to contain the fire.
+Kim began to remove her belongings from the caravan while the Windsors continued to try to contain the fire.
 Barely managing to escape with their lives, Kim and the Windsor family quickly evacuated the stables as Kim's caravan exploded after a gas cylinder falls into the fire next to it.

-People in the Woolpack started to regain consciousness, Frank arrived and began to organise searches for other people nearby.
+People in the Woolpack started to regain consciousness; Frank arrived and began to organise searches for other people nearby.
 Eric Pollard started wandering around looking for his wife, Elizabeth.
-As the hours passed he started to draw attention as many people became suspicious of his behaviour.
+As the hours passed, he started to draw attention as many people became suspicious of his behaviour.
 Elizabeth is eventually found dead and is declared a victim of the plane crash.
-However, many people, on and off-screen, believe that Eric killed his wife as she was on her way to the police to report him for forging cheques.
+However, many people, on- and off-screen, believe that Eric killed his wife as she was on her way to the police to report him for forging cheques.
 Viewers did not learn the truth until some seventeen years later, when Eric confessed to his then wife Valerie that he had intended to kill Elizabeth, but she ran away from him and was struck by debris from the plane.
 He discovered her lifeless body but did not report it, concealing the fact that he had angrily followed her out into the night.